Home » Type » Soups + Stews » CURRY LENTIL SOUP WITH POTATOES & GREENS

 top down view of bowl filled with a serving of hearty curry lentil lentil soup with spinach and potatoes.

-Soup season is finally underway and this nourishing and hearty Lentil Soup with curry, potatoes, carrots and greens is a great way to get started!
+Soup season is finally underway, and this nourishing and hearty Lentil Curry Soup with potatoes, carrots, and greens is a great way to get started!

 • It’s an easy one-pot meal that’s ready in about an hour from start to finish.

-• It can be made on the stovetop, in a slow cooker or Instant Pot.
+• It can be made on the stovetop, in a slow cooker, or Instant Pot.

-• It’s full of plant based protein and healthy fiber for a well-balanced vegan soup.
+• It’s full of plant-based protein and healthy fiber for a well-balanced vegan soup.

 • The leftovers are even better as the flavors have time to meld together overnight, making it great for meal prep!

-All together this soup is full of flavor with an optional hint of spiciness and is simply a lovely soup for everyone to enjoy!
+Altogether, this soup is full of flavor with an optional hint of spiciness and is simply a lovely soup for everyone to enjoy!

 curry lentil soup recipe with potatoes and greens 1

-Here’s the ingredients needed to make this flavorful soup, plus substitution ideas for your perfect curry lentil soup.
+Here are the ingredients needed to make this flavorful soup, plus substitution ideas for your perfect curry lentil soup.

-• Lentils.
-These are the main protein source in this curry soup.
+• Lentils – These are the main protein source in this curry soup.
 You can use either brown or green lentils in the recipe.
-If using green lentils, you’ll need to add a few minutes of cooking time as noted in the recipe card below.
+If using green lentils, you’ll need to add a few minutes of cooking time, as noted in the recipe card below.

 • Potatoes.
-Use waxy potatoes such as red, white or yukon gold, as they hold their shape nicely when simmered.
+Use waxy potatoes such as red, white, or Yukon gold, as they hold their shape nicely when simmered.

 • Garlic.
 If you don’t have fresh garlic on hand, substitute with 1 teaspoon garlic powder.